Brain Injury Lawyer & Traumatic Brain Injury Attorney

 Who Calculates the Cost?

-In your car accident claim, the insurance company of the other driver will review the case and make an initial offer, based on your medical bills, the severity of injuries, and any other costs the accident may have caused.
+In your car accident claim, the other driver’s insurance company will review the case and make an initial offer based on your medical bills, the severity of injuries, and any other costs the accident may have caused.

 What About Situations Involving Life Support?

-Life support is when a normal bodily function is being directed by a machine.
-This may just be a temporary solution as the wounds from a car accident heal, or it could be necessary to sustain life if grave injuries have harmed the brain beyond repair.
+Life support is when a machine is directing a normal bodily function.
+This may be a temporary solution as the wounds from a car accident heal, or it could be necessary to sustain life if grave injuries have harmed the brain beyond repair.

 Tragic car accidents often cause brain trauma, preventing the brain from controlling the body the way it is designed to do.
 When this happens, heart and lung function often ceases.
-Mechanical ventilation is a process in which a machine will force air into the lungs, allowing oxygen to infuse cells and hopefully keep the other organs functioning while the brain is given time to heal.
+Mechanical ventilation is when a machine forces air into the lungs, allowing oxygen to infuse cells and hopefully keeping the other organs functioning while the brain is given time to heal.
 Artificial nutrition may also be administered via an IV.
 These solutions contain water, sugar, and nutrients that the body needs to stay alive.

 How Long Will Life Support Be Continued?

-The brain can go into a number of different states after the trauma of a car accident, including coma, vegetative state, and brain death.
-How long life support is given to sustain other body functions is dependent on the family and any known wishes of their injured loved one.
+The brain can go into several different states after the trauma of a car accident, including coma, vegetative state, and brain death.
+How long life support is given to sustain other body functions depends on the family and any known wishes of their injured loved one.
 In cases where there is no detected brain activity, the family may choose to cease life support as there is no chance of recovery.
 This is a painstakingly difficult decision for any family to have to face.

-What Happens If the Life Support Was Necessitated By a Brain Injury After Car Accident?
+What Happens If a Brain Injury Necessitated Life Support After a Car Accident?

 Contact our St. Louis Brain Injury Lawyer

-If you or a loved one have suffered a TBI in a car accident due to another’s reckless or negligent behavior, this may result in medical bills, lost wages, lost earning potential, and long-term medical treatment.
-At The Hoffmann Law Firm, L.L.C., our attorneys will help you understand your legal options and the best strategies for full and fair compensation from an auto accident or truck accident claim.
+If you or a loved one has suffered a TBI in a car accident due to another’s reckless or negligent behavior, this may result in medical bills, lost wages, lost earning potential, and long-term medical treatment.
+At The Hoffmann Law Firm, L.L.C., our St. Louis accident attorneys will help you understand your legal options and the best strategies for full and fair compensation from an auto or truck accident claim.

 Free Consultation with a St. Louis Car Accident Lawyer